- Worker rights and responsibilities

 Regardless of the industry, the best-paid professional titles in Austria are project managers - with an average annual salary of almost 62,000 euros.
 Speaking of titles, an academic degree lets you earn significantly more as a professional in Austria.
 Employees with an academic degree earn up to 20,000 euros more per year.
 However, the number of years in the profession is particularly important.
 In addition, the size of the company plays a role.
 Companies with more than 1,000 employees in Austria can generally expect a higher salary than small businesses.

 Taxes and tax classes in Austria

-For you as a specialised employee, the key question when it comes to the salary levels in Austria is likely to be the amount actually paid into your bank account after deducting all taxes and charges.
-It is important to note that calculating one’s net salary is not a simple thing.
-The payment of taxes in Austria is one of the main items to take into consideration.
+For you as a professional, the big question when it comes to salary in Austria is probably what will be paid into your account after all taxes.
+However, calculating the net salary is not a simple matter.
+One of the major items makes up the payment of tax in Austria.

-In Austria income from gainful employment is subject to income tax.
-However, you yourself do not have to do anything to pay the income tax, because your employer pays your tax amount directly to the tax office each month.
-The amount of taxes to be paid depends on your total annual income.
-In calculating taxes, the so-called tax classes are applied, which are listed in the Austrian Lohnsteuertabelle (table of tax brackets).
+In this country, income from employment is subject to payroll tax.
+However, you yourself do not have to do anything else for the payment.
+Your employer pays your tax directly to the tax office on a monthly basis.
+The amount of tax you have to pay depends on the sum of your annual income.
+For this purpose, the so-called tax classes are used, which are derived from the Austrian income tax table.

-Are you interested in finding out what net salary you will get at the end of the month?
-In this case, use the Brutto-Netto-Rechner (gross net tax calculator).
-Here you can also determine the salary-related amount of contributions to be paid into the country’s social insurance system, as well as non-cash salary benefits such as a company car or company flat and the commuter allowance.
+Are you curious about the net salary you will receive at the end of the month?
+Then use the gross-net calculator.
+Here you can also find out the salary-dependent amounts to be paid for social insurance, take into account non-cash benefits such as a company car or company apartment, or the commuter allowance.